-Each production is specific to the site, and is developed from an in-depth research process including interviews with local participants from a broad range of cultures in addition to the Chinese community.
-These interviews are interwoven into a script that connects the fragmentary stories of forgotten individuals with the larger historical context that they lived in, and casts light on parallel social issues in America today.
+Each production is developed from an in-depth research process that includes oral history interviews with local participants from a broad range of cultures in addition to the Chinese American community, and workshopped in site-specific readings that activate local memories of place.
+Interwoven fragmentary stories in these productions connect forgotten individual lives with the larger historical context, to illuminate social and cultural issues today.

 We are also developing an online mapping project, Chinese Whispers: Mapping the TracesSM.
 It will combine research data, locative media, and Chinese WhispersSM stories in an interactive website, to reframe the contributions of the early Chinese immigrants to the building of the West in a visually accessible way, and connect local histories to the national narrative.